St John the Baptist Church, Inglesham

 St John the Baptist Church in Inglesham, near Swindon, Wiltshire, England, has Anglo-Saxon origins but most of the current structure was built around 1205.
 Much of the church has not changed since the medieval era.
-It is recorded in the National Heritage List for England as a Grade I listed building, and is now a redundant church in the care of the Churches Conservation Trust.
-It was declared redundant on 1 April 1980 and was vested in the Trust on 28 October 1981.
+It is recorded in the National Heritage List for England as a Grade I listed building, and is now a redundant church which has been in the care of the Churches Conservation Trust since 1981.